Tutorial: Azure Active Directory single sign-on (SSO) integration with Slack

-In this tutorial, you learn how to integrate Slack with Azure Active Directory (Azure AD).
+In this tutorial, you'll learn how to integrate Slack with Azure Active Directory (Azure AD).
 When you integrate Slack with Azure AD, you can:

-- You can control in Azure AD who has access to Slack
+- Control in Azure AD who has access to Slack.

-- You can enable your users to automatically get signed-on to Slack (Single Sign-On) with their Azure AD accounts
+- Enable your users to be automatically signed-in to Slack with their Azure AD accounts.